otzhora/Plans/study_plan.md

 * find a job as a junior Data Scientist
 * reach 100 wpm

+## Removed milestones

+* Finish courses on Big Data from Yandex - I've been told that on my level this is not a priority

 # Deadlines

 18.10 -- demo 1
 1) Plan for standup-bot written [X]
-2) Proper storage for standup-bot
+2) Proper storage for standup-bot [X]
-3) Proper config for standup-bot
-4) Intro to data science finished [X]
+3) Intro to data science finished [X]
-5) Dynamic programming first week finished
+4) Dynamic programming first week finished [X]
-6) Average typing speed 60 wpm [X]
+5) Average typing speed 60 wpm [X]
-7) Plan for hack (including tech plan) [X]
+6) Plan for hack (including tech plan) [X]

 1.11 -- demo 2
-1) Make sure that standup-bot work on multiple servers
-2) Standup-bot should be configurable through dm
-3) One course on Big Data finished
-4) Half of the first course of Andrew Ng finished
-5) Average typing speed 70 wpm
+1) Average typing speed 60 wpm on any text
-6) Algorithmic toolbox finished
+2) Algorithmic toolbox finished
+3) Data Structures course 4 weeks
+4) Part on sklearn on Hands-on ml
+5) Tech plan for bot
+6) Custom questions in bot and logging of standups

 15.11 -- demo 3
+1) Half of the first course of Andrew Ng finished
 ** Not written yet **